-Since its inception, the Company has devoted substantially all of its resources to recruiting personnel, developing its technology platform and advancing its pipeline of product candidates, developing manufacturing processes and maintaining and building its intellectual property portfolio.
+Since its inception, the Company has devoted substantially all of its resources to recruiting personnel, developing its technology platform and advancing its pipeline of product candidates, developing manufacturing processes, building out manufacturing and research and development space, and maintaining and building its intellectual property portfolio.
 The Company is subject to a number of risks similar to those of other companies conducting high-risk, early-stage research and development of product candidates.
-Principal among these risks are dependent on key individuals and intellectual property, competition from other products and companies, and the technical risks associated with the successful research, development and clinical manufacturing of its product candidates.
+Principal among these risks are dependency on key individuals and intellectual property, competition from other products and companies, and the technical risks associated with the successful research, development and clinical manufacturing of its product candidates.
 The Company's success is dependent upon its ability to continue to raise additional capital in order to fund ongoing research and development, obtain regulatory approval of its products, successfully commercialize its products, generate revenue, meet its obligations, and, ultimately, attain profitable operations.

 To date, the Company has not generated any revenue from product sales and does not expect to generate any revenue from the sale of product in the foreseeable future.
-Through March 31, 2018, the Company has financed its operations primarily through the issuance of convertible preferred stock and with proceeds from its collaboration and license agreement with Novartis (see Note 10).
+Through September 30, 2018, the Company has financed its operations primarily through the public offering of its common stock, the issuance of convertible preferred stock, and with proceeds from its collaboration and license agreement with Novartis (see Note 11).

 On April 2, 2018, the Company completed an initial public offering ("IPO") in which the Company issued and sold 10,350,000 shares of its common stock at a public offering price of \$16.00 per share, for aggregate gross proceeds of \$165.6 million before fees and expenses.
 The Company expects to incur additional operating losses and negative operating cash flows for the foreseeable future.

-In connection with the IPO, the Company effected a one-for-5.263 reverse stock split of its issued and outstanding shares of common stock and a proportional adjustment to the existing conversion ratios for the Company's Series A and Series B preferred stock.
+In connection with the IPO, the Company effected a one-for-5.263 reverse stock split of its issued and outstanding shares of common stock and a proportional adjustment to the conversion ratios for the Company's Series A and Series B preferred stock.
 Accordingly, all share and per share amounts for all periods presented in the accompanying financial statements and notes thereto have been retroactively adjusted, where applicable, to reflect this reverse stock split and adjustment of the preferred stock conversion ratios.
 The reverse stock split became effective on March 16, 2018.

 Upon the closing of the IPO, all of the outstanding shares of convertible preferred stock automatically converted into 24,168,656 shares of common stock at the applicable conversion ratio then in effect.
 Subsequent to the closing of the IPO, there were no shares of preferred stock outstanding.
-The financial statements as of March 31, 2018, including share and per share amounts, do not give effect to the IPO, as it closed subsequent to March 31, 2018.

-Management believes that existing cash, cash equivalents and short-term investments will allow the Company to continue its operations for at least two years from the issuance date of these condensed consolidated financial statements.
+Management believes that existing cash, cash equivalents and short-term investments will allow the Company to continue its operations for at least the next two years.
 In the absence of a significant source of recurring revenue, the continued viability of the Company beyond that point is dependent on its ability to continue to raise additional capital to finance its operations.
 There can be no assurance that the Company will be able to obtain sufficient capital to cover its costs on acceptable terms, if at all.